90 minutes are short

 Anyway, not about paid content.
 At least not in the opinion of the participants.
 Thus, in a small survey in the room: No one, indeed none of those present was willing to pay for journalistic content on the Internet.
 At the same time, however, some defend vehemment against advertising, which could jeopardize journalistic independence.
 To be honest, this discrepancy made me speechless - after all, the hall was full of media students, so budding media makers, so people who later want to earn money with a media profession.

 But that shows perhaps a basic problem of this debate, of the media industry, perhaps even of society as a whole: people like to use the Internet because the content is simple, cheap and free.
 One participant even admitted that he went to the store for advice, but then bought something online.
 As far as ok, many do the same, in some cases I do too - although the advice in the store doesn't have to be better, on the contrary, but I'll tell the story next week ...

 What I find but difficult is that then is not further thought: The free offers on the Internet are by no means pure idealism for free.
 As a rule, there is always an interest: Either someone acts as a thinker and / or it goes, if also hidden, but somehow for money.

 And: Who wants to do journalist as a profession, must also get money somewhere.
 Or you run it as a hobby.
 Maybe that was the biggest misunderstanding at the event: one or the other just keeps believing that they will eventually find a well-paid job in the traditional media, or thinks the Internet is just a side effect.
 That the Internet is about to fundamentally change our media landscape (see point 2 of my slide lecture on the media revolution), seems to many not quite arrived.

-The accusation voiced during the lecture: "Every peasant can blog there" is very accurate.
-Apparently, some students worried about the loss of supposedly objective quality journalism.
+The allegation made during the lecture: "Every farmer can blog there" fits this attitude very precisely.
+Apparently, some students were concerned about the loss of the supposedly objective quality journalism.